Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: Off-Policy Federated Reinforcement Learning with Tabular Representation

 \subsection{Federated \texorpdfstring{$Q$}--learning}

-So far we have discussed policy evaluation problem with on and off-policy samples.
-Next we aim at solving the control problem by employing the celebrated $Q$-learning algorithm \cite{watkins1992q,tsitsiklis1994asynchronous}.
-In the next section we will explain the $Q$-learning algorithm.
-Further, in Section \ref{sec:fed_Q_learning} we will provide a federated version of $Q$-learning along with its convergence result.
+So far we have discussed federated policy evaluation with on and off-policy samples.
+Next, we will expand on federated $Q$-learning, which is presented in Algorithm \ref{alg:Q-learning}.
+We characterize the convergence of this algorithm in the following theorem.